Alpha Diallo (basketball, born 1997): AS Monaco

 On July 24, 2021, Diallo signed a three-year contract with Greek League champions and EuroLeague mainstays Panathinaikos, but never appeared in a single official game with them.
 On August 30 of the same year, he signed with AS Monaco of the French LNB Pro A.

 On May 18, 2022, he was named to the All-LNB Pro A First Team.
 Diallo helped Monaco reach the Finals of the Pro A, where they lost to LDLC ASVEL.

 On April 19, 2025, Diallo renewed his contract with Monaco for an additional three seasons.
 In the 2024–25 EuroLeague, Monaco surprisingly advanced to the final of the Final Four, becoming the first French team in 32 years to reach the European final.
 In the final, Diallo scored a team-high 19 points, however, Monaco lost to Fenerbahçe to finish as runners-up.
 Diallo was the top scorer of the final four with a combined 41 points over two games.

+Denver Nuggets

+On July 12, 2026, Diallo signed a one–year, $1.4 million contract with the Denver Nuggets of the National Basketball Association.